manu-fwi/RR-duino/README.md

 It has been tested with mega, leonardo but any other should work, maybe you have to disable debug as it uses another serial port.

 The typical setup would be: several arduinos running this sketch on a "bus" (rs485 for example) as slaves and a master node to do all the requests.
 You can check openlcb_gateway, it is a openlcb gateway written in Python that can handle RR_duino nodes so they appear as regular openlcb nodes with ID/events, CDI configuration,...
+Soon available: a direct connection to JMRI (using jython) to control the nodes from a master node via WiFi or ethernet (ESP-8266 for example).

 Features: